eriksik2/typescript-thunk-language/docs/ARCHITECTURE.md

 **Status: done.** `bun run proof:hover` shows hover on `const value = run random` as `(parameter) value: number`.

-### M1 — Volar + Cursor/VS Code environment ← **next**
+### M1 — Volar + Cursor/VS Code environment

+**Status: done.** Extension + CLI emit share `language-core`; hover/diagnostics work in the editor on the M0 subset.

-Goal: open `examples/basic.thunk`, see types and diagnostics, and compile with the same lowering — even if the language still only supports the M0 subset.
+Goal (achieved): open `examples/basic.thunk`, see types and diagnostics, and compile with the same lowering — even if the language still only supports the M0 subset.

 1. **Volar language plugin** in `@thunk/language-service` that exposes virtual TypeScript from `language-core` (same maps as M0).
 2. **`packages/vscode` extension** that activates on `.thunk` and runs the Volar language server / plugin.